flpmat/ltsp-cluster-openvz/README.md

 ```
 sudo /etc/init.d/isc-dhcp-server restart
 ```
 If the command above fail, you probably have erros on `/etc/default/isc-dhcp-server`.
 See the log /var/log/syslog.
-You can also test if the isc-dhcp-server is working properly by lauching the thin client virtual machine (you'll be able to see it getting an IP address in the specified range).
+You can also test if the isc-dhcp-server is working properly by lauching a thin client virtual machine (you'll be able to see it getting an IP address in the specified range).

-### Build Chroot
+## Build Chroot
 Thin clients need 32-bit chroot.
 First, make sure you have squashfs-tools and nbd-server installed:
 ```
 sudo apt-get update && sudo apt-get install squashfs-tools